Mustafa-khann/Arduino-DC-Volt-Meter/README.md

 # Arduino-DC-Volt-Meter
-Code for Using your Arduino as a Volt Meter
+Code for using your Arduino as a Volt Meter.
+I used Direct IOs for the input with a 10ohm resistor